Brianland

 1:55:50 – Bob: “I can’t do her hair, man.”

-1:56:20 – Bob drinks beer as they pass a cop car
+1:56:20 – Bob drinks beer as they pass a cop car.

-1:56:25 – cop chase begins – great piano score!
+1:56:25 – cop chase begins – great piano / strings score!

 1:57:20 – Sergio: “You know what freedom is?
-No fear.” (a Nina Simone line from an interview)
+No fear.” (a Nina Simone line she said in an interview)

 “Just like Tom fuckin Cruise.” 🙂